quanvuong/deep_learning_tips_and_tricks/README.md

 You'll want to add `output.slurm` to your `.gitignore` file.

 A really handy feature of SLURM is [job array](https://slurm.schedmd.com/job_array.html).
 It allows you to run identical version of your script with different environment variables.
-This is super useful for parameter tuning or average results over seeds.
+This is super useful for parameter tuning or averaging results over seeds.

 To use job array, add this to your slurm text file:

 `#SBATCH --array=1-10`

 Adding this will run your script 10 times in parallel.
-The environment variable `SLURM_ARRAY_TASK_ID` in each script will have different values (from 1 to 10 in this case).
+The environment variable `SLURM_ARRAY_TASK_ID` for each run will have different values (from 1 to 10 in this case).
 You can then set different parameter setting for each parallel run based on this environment variable.

 Also remember to change `#SBATCH --output=output.slurm` to `#SBATCH --output=%a_output.slurm`.
 This redirect the stdout of each parallel run to different file. `%a` will be replaced by the corresponding `SLURM_ARRAY_TASK_ID` for each run.